alecdoconnor/MLB-Roster/README.md

 2. 2.
 Save teams with Core Data, use this to display a user's team throughout the app
 3. Add Activity Indicator to Table View footers when network requests are in progress
 4. Style: Create custom activity indicator based off of a baseball diamond

+### Notes:

+This is a coding challenge.
+I own no right to any MLB names, terms, or images.